Who are ICF Ireland:

 ICF Ireland act as the Data Controller when processing the data, you have shared with us and ICF Global and you have the right to obtain information about the data that we hold on you at any time.
 By providing us with your data, you confirm that you are over 16 years of age.

-Should you need to contact us please contact us through our website around the data we retain please contact us by email with your request email@example.com by written request to our registered office below.
+Should you need to contact us please contact us through our website around the data we retain or email us at email@example.com or by written request to our registered office below.

 Ireland Charter Chapter of the ICF Ltd.

 Information about the data that we collect